Skip to content

 • backend-local libproteus.*

-• repaired vendored LLVM/Clang shared libraries
+• repaired vendored LLVM/Clang shared libraries when required by that backend

 • backend registration metadata under the proteus.backends entry-point group